+Estimated Useful Lives (Years)

-Buildings 30 years
+Buildings 30

-Furniture and equipment 5 years
+Furniture and equipment 5

-Distribution center equipment 5 years
+Distribution center equipment 5

-Vehicles 5 years
+Vehicles 5

-Software 5 years
+Software 5

 The Organization capitalizes all items with cost greater than \$5,000 and estimated useful life greater than one year.
 The Organization periodically reviews the carrying value of its long-lived assets, including property and equipment, whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 To the extent fair value of a long-lived asset, determined based upon the estimated future cash inflows attributable to the asset, less estimated future cash outflows, are less than the carrying amount, an impairment loss is recognized.
-No such losses were recognized during the year ended September 30, 2022.
+No such losses were recognized during the year ended September 30, 2023.